RyanLJames1997/Pandas-Challenge/README.md

 ### Scores by School Spending
 - Create a table that breaks down school performance based on average spending ranges (per student).
  - Use the code provided below to create four bins with reasonable cutoff values to group school spending.

+- Use the scores above to create a DataFrame called spending_summary.

+- Include the following metrics in the table:

+- Average maths score

+- Average reading score

+- % passing maths (the percentage of students who passed maths)

+- % passing reading (the percentage of students who passed reading)

+- % overall passing (the percentage of students who passed maths AND reading)

+### Scores by School Size
+- Use pd.cut on the "Total Students" column of the per_school_summary DataFrame.
+- Create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).

+### Scores by School Type
+- Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.
+- This new DataFrame should show school performance based on the "School Type".